 The Indian traditional sarees have not remained unswayed with trending fashion.
-The trend in colour, fabric, pattern, designs are being loved.
+The trend in color, fabric, pattern, designs is being loved.
 There is a shift in the style of traditional clothes.
 Indian saris have continued to be the increasing style dress for ladies when there is a choice among the Western and Indian dresses.
 Indian traditional saris have always been the first choice of women.

-The bridal Banarasi saris: Varanasi in Uttar Pradesh is the hub for the production of Banarasi saree.
-This style began in India with the advent of mughals.
-Earlier this art of embroidery was used for making of sherwanis, overcoats and dupattas.
-Long time back, pure gold was used in the saris but now there is merely use of gold instead ornamatic shining zari is used.
-The range of Banarasi saree increases with the quality and embroidery work, but then there is a high risk of getting fake Banarasi sari due to their increasing demand in the market.
+The bridal Banarasi saris: Varanasi in Uttar Pradesh is the hub for the production of the Banarasi saree.
+This style began in India with the advent of the Mughals.
+Earlier this art of embroidery was used for making sherwanis, overcoats, and dupattas.
+A long time back, pure gold was used in the saris but now there is merely use of gold instead dramatic shining zari is used.
+The range of Banarasi sarees increases with the quality and embroidery work, but then there is a high risk of getting fake Banarasi sari due to their increasing demand in the market.

-The indo western sarees that give that sassy bollywood look and make you ready for a cocktail party.
+The Indo western sarees give that sassy Bollywood look and make you ready for a cocktail party.

-Even today the Banarasi sarees and Kanjivaram saris catches the heart of women due to its special status and grace attached to them.
+Even today the Banarasi sarees and Kanjivaram saris catch the heart of women due to their special status and grace attached to them.
 The kanjivaram sarees are one of the best sarees made in India.
-The embroidery or zari used is of silk with outer layer of gold.
-Though the duplicate Kanjivaram sarees are available at a very cheap rate but these have very little zari work in them.
+The embroidery or zari used is of silk with an outer layer of gold.
+Though the duplicate Kanjivaram sarees are available at a very cheap rate these have very little zari work in them.
 Also, many of the original kanjivaram sarees have embroideries of golden thread because of which their prices rise up into lakhs.